Kumaon Regiment: Battle of Walong

-The main Battle of Walong was on 16 November, when a large number of soldiers of the PLA 130 division launched an offensive on approx. 100 soldiers of Delta Company of 6 Kumaon which was holding defense of West Ridge.
+The main Battle of Walong was on 16 November, when a large number of soldiers of the PLA 130th Division (People's Republic of China) attack on approx. 100 soldiers of Delta Company of 6 Kumaon which were holding West Ridge.
 Lt.
 Bikram was tasked to hold this defense at all costs till 1100 hours and he promised Brigadier N.C.
 Rawley that he would never withdraw & hold on till his end.
 Waves of Chinese attacks came on his post one after the other.
 However, Kumaonis fought gallantly and repulsed the attack.
 Then the Chinese fanned out and the next attack came with an overwhelming superiority of numbers from three sides (the fourth side was a steep cliff) and was supported by machine gun fire & artillery bombardment.
-The tenacity of the troops still prevented the Chinese to capture West Ridge, however at a heavy price of precious & brave lives.
+The tenacity of the troops still prevented the Chinese from capturing West Ridge, however at a heavy price in lives.
 By now, Lt Bikram Singh had held on to the post well beyond the assigned time of 1100 hrs.
 He was now left with a handful of troops, all their ammunition was exhausted and had no logistical support.
 They then engaged in hand-to-hand combat and fought to the last man and bullet.
 In the words of Brig.
 N. C. Rawlley, MC, "He (Lt.
 Bikram Singh) held on as long as humanly possible.
 Very few men from his Company managed to escape.
 The bulk of them being killed and wounded on the hill.
 Under his courageous and gallant leadership the men fought until all their ammunition was exhausted and they were completely overrun.
 Bikram's message to me over the wireless was that he would hold on and not withdraw.
 He has fulfilled these words to the limit."
 It is said that five times as many Chinese soldiers died in this battle of 16 November on West Ridge.
 Only 17 Indian soldiers of Delta Company returned from this battle.

 In March 1963, a cremation party of 6 Kumaon, led by Maj Prem Nath Bhatia reached Walong to cremate Lt.
 Bikram Singh and soldiers of Delta Company on West Ridge, however, due to heavy snow, the operation could not be completed.
 Subsequently, this assignment could not be completed because of the untimely death of Maj.
 Bhatia in 1965, in a road accident.